Stolper-Samuelson Theorem

 3. The Stolper-Samuelson Theorem

-The SS Theorem An increase in the price of a capital-intensive good increases the return to capital and decreases the return to the other factor (labor).
+An increase in the price of the capital-intensive good increases the return to capital and decreases the return to the other factor (labor).

 When does the price of a good rise?
-Prices of importable goods rise and those of the exportable goods fall dramatically during war.
-Price changes moderately when tariffs are imposed.
+Prices of importable goods rise and those of the exportable goods fall dramatically during the war.
+Price changes are moderate when tariffs are imposed.

 4. Magnification Effect